 The public register records statutory information concerning legal persons governed by private law.
 General rules governing public registers are set out in Section 120 of Act No 89/2012, the Civil Code.
 More detailed rules governing the public register kept by the courts are set out in Act No 304/2013 on public registers of legal and natural persons.
 Part of the public register is a document registry (where statutory documents are stored, e.g. articles of association, statutes, financial statements, etc.).

-The public register is kept by the commercial court.
+The public register is kept by the registration court.
 The public register is administered by the Ministry of Justice.

 The following entities are entered in the public register: